Metacorp

 • Environmental Impact Assessment reports are a critical component of India’s environmental decision-making process

-• Environmental Impact study acts as a detailed study of the potential impacts of proposed projects.
+• Environmental Impact Study acts as a detailed study of the potential impacts of proposed projects.

 • It helps in predicting environmental impacts at an early stage in project planning and design.